jktrn/jktrn/readme.md

 <h1 align="center">hello there! 👋</h1>
-<p align="center">This account is currently being used as an archive for projects.
-Fancy stuff comes soon...</p>
+<p align="center">This account is currently being used as a pseudo-website for schoolwork and documentation.
+Fancy stuff will come soon!</p>

 <h3 align="center">Contact and connect here:</h3>
 <p align="center">